Resource-Constrained Shortest Path with Polytopic Reset Sets: Illustrative Example

 The result of applying the optimization algorithm is shown in Fig.~\ref{fig:illustration}.
 The dashed black line is the absolute shortest path from \(x_S\) to \(x_E\) which is equal to \(22.8\) in this case.
 The algorithm first builds \(\mathcal{G}\) to construct the shortest resource-constrained graph.
 Here, the nodes are \(x_S\), \(x_E\), the vertices of all \(\mathcal{P}_i\) and the circle-polygon intersections from the wavefront algorithm where the step size of the levels is selected as \(\delta = 4\).
 Using Dijkstra's method, the algorithm determines the initial calculations of nodes that potentially represent the points \(a_{\sigma_i}\) and \(b_{\sigma_i}\) that decide the shortest feasible polytope sequence \(\sigma\) the path will visit.
 The blue line in Fig.~\ref{fig:illustration} describes the path constructed solely using the graph method, without further convex programming, where the path only passes the selected candidate nodes and the total length of the path is around \(23.4185\).

 Using the sequence \(\sigma\) obtained from solving the shortest path in \(\mathcal{G}\), we now run convex programming on \(\sigma\) to calculate the actual values \(a_{\sigma_i}\) and \(b_{\sigma_i}\) instead of the limited discrete set, improving the result of the shortest path.
-The red line in Fig.~\ref{fig:illustration} is the shortest path obtained from convex programming on \(\sigma\), and the path trajectory is different from the graph method.
-The total length of the path from solving the convex program is approximately \(23.0160\), which is smaller than the result of the graph method.
+The red line in Fig.~\ref{fig:illustration} is the shortest path obtained from convex programming on \(\sigma\), and the trajectory of the path is different from the graph method.
+The total length of the path from the solution of the convex program is approximately \(23.0160\), which is less than the result of the graph method.
 Note that the result of the graph method can be improved by increasing the candidate space using more levels in the wavefront method, and the results become closer to the convex programming solution.
-However, the addition of new vertices significantly increases computational complexity of the algorithm in the process.
+However, the addition of new vertices significantly increases the computational complexity of the algorithm in the process.